DR. FLORENCE BYHAM WEINBERG'S BIOGRAPHY

 She then attended the University of Iowa and studied philosophy during the academic year 1954-55, and in 1955, she married the distinguished professor and author Dr. Kurt Weinberg of Yale University.

 The couple spent the following seven years in Vancouver, British Columbia, Canada, where Florence worked as a librarian and completed a Master of Arts degree in Spanish Language, History and Literature.
 They spent the year 1960-61 in Europe while Kurt, a Guggenheim Fellow, completed a book on Franz Kafka and Florence wrote her thesis for her Master of Arts on Miguel de Unamuno.

 In 1962, Florence and Kurt moved to Rochester, New York, where Kurt worked as a professor at the University of Rochester, and Florence completed her PhD in French language and literature in 1968.
-There, Florence taught courses in Spanish History and Literature for two years, and then was hired by St. John Fisher College as a professor of French and Spanish.
+There, Florence taught courses in Spanish History and Literature for four years, and then was hired by St. John Fisher College as a professor of French and Spanish.
 She became a full professor in 1971, serving as Chair of the Department of Modern Languages and Classical Studies from 1972 to 1979, and as Director of International Studies from 1983 to 1986.

 In 1989, she and Kurt moved to Trinity University in San Antonio, Texas, where Florence served as Chair of the Department of Modern Languages from 1989 to 1995.
 Sadly, Kurt died of Parkinson’s disease in 1996.
 Florence retired several years later in May 1999.
 During her years of teaching, Florence wrote four scholarly books and published many articles in journals on French and Spanish Renaissance subjects.